jmishra17/SimpleRSACython/README.md

 Hence, Cython gives 0.24/0.4 = 6x faster computation time.

-Since it takes neglible time tocompute the public-key/private-key in the Cython run, the "Time(seconds)" field dsplays 0 for it.
+Since it takes neglible time to compute the public-key/private-key in the Cython run, the "Time(seconds)" field dsplays 0 for it.